BreezeChMS/react-big-calendar/README.md

 SASS implementation provides a `variables` file containing color and sizing variables that you can update to fit your application. _Note:_ Changing and/or overriding styles can cause rendering issues with your Big Calendar.
 Carefully test each change accordingly.

-## Join us on Reactiflux Discord

-Join us on [Reactiflux Discord](https://discord.gg/uJsgpkC) community under the channel #react-big-calendar if you have any questions.